 One likely reason you’re facing poor internet speeds is network congestion.
 During peak times when everyone is using the internet, networks can get busy, causing your internet service provider to throttle the internet speeds of its users.

 Just like how cars get stuck in a traffic jam during peak hours, your connection can suffer when everyone is using the internet at the same time.
-And unfortunately, you can’t do anything about it apart from using the internet at other times of the day.
+And unfortunately, you can’t do anything about it except use the internet at other times of the day.

-You can look for other ISPs around you that don’t have as many subscribers.
+You can look for other ISPs in your area that have fewer subscribers.
 But in the end, you still can’t control when and how people around you are using the internet, so you can’t prevent connection congestion.

 Note: Internet service providers that offer fiber internet aren’t usually affected by an area’s level of congestion.
-Fiber-based infrastructure is capable of delivering uninterrupted information at lightning speeds regardless of the traffic volume.
+Fiber-based infrastructure can deliver uninterrupted information at lightning speeds, regardless of traffic volume.
 Use your ZIP code to search for internet service providers that offer fiber packages in your area.

 4. Data Cap/Limitation

 For those who don’t know, most ISPs provide limited total bandwidth or a data cap.
-Once you hit the bandwidth that was provided with your internet package, your Wi-Fi connection may start acting up.
+Once you hit the bandwidth included with your internet package, your Wi-Fi connection may start acting up.

 To avoid hitting your bandwidth limit, first, contact your internet provider and ask about your data cap.
 Then, budget your data usage on your computer, smartphone, and other devices according to the bandwidth assigned to you.